Nr44suessauer/nr44suessauer.github.io/_posts/2025-1-18-SystemArchitecture.md

 #### GET

 - **Get general config**: This command retrieves the general configuration of the system, such as the IP addresses of the units.
 No variables are sent, and the return value is the configuration.
 Example call: `curl -X GET http://<I-Scan Ip adress>/api/config/general`
-- **Get single picture**: This command retrieves a single picture from the camera.
-The variables sent are the camera (Cam X), the height of the picture (Z-Axis), and the angle of the picture (Y-Axis).
-The return value is the single picture.
-Example call: `curl -X GET "http://<I-Scan Ip adress>/api/picture?cam=X&height=Z&angle=Y"`
+- **Get single measurement**: This command retrieves a single measurement from the camera.
+The variables sent are the camera (Cam X), the height of the measurement (Z-Axis), and the angle of the measurement (Y-Axis).
+The return value is the single measurement.
+Example call: `curl -X GET "http://<I-Scan Ip adress>/api/measurement?cam=X&height=Z&angle=Y"`
 - **Get scan status**: This command retrieves the status of the scanning process.
 No variables are sent, and the return value is the progress or operation status.
 Example call: `curl -X GET http://<I-Scan Ip adress>/api/scan/status`

 #### POST/PUT